 One interesting way in which community context may influence selection mediated by a focal interaction is when the outcome of a plant-consumer interaction depends on the abundance of a second resource for the consumer.
-For example, large Blue butterflies (Maculinea spp.) are specialist predispersal seed predators during their first larval instars, and butterflies often show strong preferences for plant developmental stages (Thomas & Elmes, 2001; Van Dyck & Regniers, 2010; Czekes et al., 2014).
+For example, large Blue butterflies (Maculinea spp.) are specialist predispersal seed predators during their first larval instars, and they often show strong preferences for plant developmental stages (Thomas & Elmes, 2001; Van Dyck & Regniers, 2010).
 This means that plant individuals for which the developmental stage preferred for oviposition coincides with the peak of butterfly activity suffer most from seed predator attacks.
 Maculinea larvae need also a second host to complete their development, and most species are parasites of ant nests (Myrmica spp.) during later instars (Als et al., 2004).
-Butterfly-mediated selection on plant traits in this system might thus be influenced by the community context, in terms of effects of ant host abundance on butterfly abundance and seed predation intensity.
-In this study, we examined if among-population variation in phenotypic selection on flowering phenology in the perennial herb Gentiana pneumonanthe is the result of differences in the intensity of interactions with its specialist predispersal seed predator, the butterfly Maculinea alcon, and if variation in this interaction is associated with the community context in terms of the abundance of the second host, Myrmica ants.Based on the observation ofdevelopmental stages suitable for oviposition in early-flowering plants usually coincide with the oviposition period of the butterfly (A. Valdés and J. Ehrlén, pers. obs.), we arrived at two main hypotheses: (1) The presence of the butterfly seed predator in plant populations shifts the direction of phenotypic selection on flowering phenology in G. pneumonanthe, from favoring early flowering to favoring late flowering, and (2) Community context, in terms of host ant abundance, influences the probability of butterfly presence within plant populations.
+Butterfly-mediated selection on plant traits in this system might thus be influenced by the community context, in terms of effects of host ant abundance on butterfly abundance and seed predation intensity.
+In this study, we examined if among-population variation in phenotypic selection on flowering phenology in the perennial herb Gentiana pneumonanthe is the result of differences in the intensity of interactions with its specialist predispersal seed predator, the butterfly Maculinea alcon, and if variation in this interaction is associated with the community context in terms of the abundance of the second host, Myrmica ants.
+As developmental stages preferred for oviposition in early-flowering plants usually coincide with the oviposition period of the butterfly (A. Valdés and J. Ehrlén, pers. obs.), we formulated two main hypotheses: (1) The presence of the butterfly seed predator in plant populations shifts the direction of phenotypic selection on flowering phenology in G. pneumonanthe, from favoring early flowering to favoring late flowering, and (2) Community context, in terms of host ant abundance, influences the probability of butterfly presence within plant populations.
+To test these hypotheses, we assessed selection gradients for flowering phenology, seed predation intensities and ant abundances in 11 G. pneumonanthe populations where the butterfly was present and 9 where it was absent.

 MATERIALS AND METHODS